What

 MobileMuster

-Landline phones and mobiles can be recycled through collection stations at Glen Eira libraries.
+OR its collection points at mobile phone retailers or Officeworks or Woolworths.
+Mobile phones and accessories can be recycled through collection stations at Glen Eira libraries.

 ARP recycles useable phones and on-sells them cheaply to third world countries, thus enabling people to afford a phone.
 Those that can’t be reused are dismantled and disposed of responsibly.